-Dr. Oz Apologizes After Suggesting Deaths Of 3% Of U.S. School Kids Would Be Acceptable, #FireDrOz Trends
+Dr. Oz Apologizes After Suggesting Deaths Of U.S. School Kids Would Be Acceptable, #FireDrOz Trends

 TV personality Dr. Mehmet Oz has apologized after coming under fire for a Tuesday interview on Fox News’ Hannity, where he suggested that schools should reopen even if that meant losing people’s lives.